Twinky-kms/genix-services/community-node/README.md

 docker-compose up -d --build
 ```

 You'll see it build the service and then deploy it in the background.
 Well, that's about it!
-Take a break, possibly overnight, and confirm the functionality.
+Take a water break, and then confirm the functionality.

 Confirm functionality
 =====================